Education

 By officially adopting the European Charter for Researchers, the University of Bordeaux intends to:

-To successfully complete the accreditation process, the University of Bordeaux has mobilised a community of more than 100 people involved in three committees and four working groups.
-In accordance with European recommendations, the institution has ensured that researchers are represented at all levels:
+To successfully complete the accreditation process, the University of Bordeaux mobilized a community of more than 100 people involved in three committees and four working groups.
+In accordance with European recommendations, the institution ensured that researchers were represented at all levels :

 The HR Excellence in Research labelling process consists of three phases: